kaz-utashiro/greple/README.md

         greple --stretch 'foo bar baz'

-    For all matches, the index is set to 0.
+    The index is set to the smallest index number of the matches contained in the block.

     If multiple callback functions are specified, the first match in the block will be effective.

 - **--need**=_n_
 - **--allow**=_n_